-- process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 6.92.
-Allegations not linked to specific site must be reported to Chief Operating Officer who will refer the matter to Hampshire Safeguarding Authority/LADO and act in line with agreed course of action. - 6.93.
+- concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 6.95.
+Allegations not linked to specific site must be reported to the person's (whom allegation is made against) line manager who will refer the matter to LADO and act in line with agreed course of action. - 986 6.96.
 The Head of HR should be notified, so they can advise and where required support the investigation.